-Elizabeth engaged and consulted with great minds and educators, researched various programs including The Trivium, The Well-Trained Mind, and The Great Books, and through much trial and error, not only of her own but also other homeschoolers and teachers, she organized a comprehensive academic program that eliminated the laborious task of determining exactly what books to include in a program of study.
+After consulting with great minds and educators, researching various programs including The Trivium, The Well-Trained Mind, and The Great Books, and through much trial and error, not only of her own but also other homeschoolers and teachers, Elizabeth carefully organized a comprehensive academic program that eliminated the laborious task of determining exactly what books to include in a program of study for either a homeschool or a small, private school.

 The name Lost Tools Curriculum is borrowed from the famous essay by Dorothy Sayers, where she refers to the “lost tools of learning” as those subjects which, until recent times, were fundamental to an education.
 The lost tools are the seven liberal arts and they include developing the skills necessary to think critically, write intelligibly, and speak persuasively--a must for people of a free society.